 What did Jesus mean when He said, "Follow Me"?
 What does it mean to follow Christ?
 Is it the product of a momentary emotional decision, or a lifelong pursuit marked by sacrifice and self-denial?
 'Following' in itself implies a future; implies continuity.
 It implies something beyond the moment.
 And in the present tense that implication becomes explicit.
 Keep on following Me.
 You might even say, “From now on in your life, follow Me.”

 That really is not typical of the modern style of calling people to discipleship or evangelism.
 Modern evangelism would lead us to believe that becoming a Christian is a matter of a moment, not a lifetime.
-It’s a matter of an accepting of Christ.
-It’s a matter of an emotional experience to which you were led by fiery preaching or heart-rending stories or music.
+It’s not a matter of an accepting of Christ.
+It’s not a matter of an emotional experience to which you were led by fiery preaching or heart-rending stories or music.
 Whatever might be used to induce a person to a moment of emotional breakdown where they will pray a prayer, make a decision, accept Christ, that seems to be the direction of modern evangelical evangelism.
 All they have to do is grab that moment, say that prayer.
 And if they don’t know what it should be, we’ll give them a formula to pray.
 And that’s all it takes to become a Christian.

 Christ’s standard for His followers was much higher — so high, in fact, that Scripture repeatedly tells us that His following dwindled over the course of His public ministry.
 One passage stands out in particular when it comes to understanding the true standard for followers of Christ.
 Luke 9:57-62 unfolds the story of the Lord’s encounter with three men who professed a desire to follow Him, albeit on their terms.
 Christ’s dialogue with each man exposes the nature of their hearts, and their unwillingness to sacrifice personal comfort, temporal riches, and family relationships.